During this course, learners will develop the skills and knowledge needed to deal with a range of first aid situations; including...

 - Incident reporting

-During the course each learner will be continuously assessed by the trainer on practical scenarios, including...
+During this course each learner will be continuously assessed by the trainer on practical scenarios, including...

 - CPR and safe use of an AED